serguun42/Social-Picker-API/README.md

 ## How to run

-1. Install necessary dependencies – `npm i --production`
+1. Install necessary dependencies – `npm i --omit=dev`
 2. [_Install necessary binaries needed for some platforms_](#binaries)
+3. Compile Typescript – `npm run compile`
-3. Start server – `npm run production`
+4. Start server – `npm run production`

 After launching you can access Picker with fetching it like `curl http://localhost:8080/?url=__LINK_TO_ANY_POST__` (change `8080` to real port you specified in [`service.json`](./config/service.json)).